NicoBoeklen/GamificationDashboard/frontend/README.md

 # frontend

-This is a Dashboard application frontend with Vue.js v3.
+This is a Dashboard application frontend with Vue.js v3 and Vuetify.
 The UI is accessible under http://localhost:80.

 ## Prerequisites